Transfer Learning for Neutrino Scattering: Domain Adaptation with GANs: GAN framework

 \subsection{Networks}

 We consider the same network architecture as in our previous paper~\cite{bonilla2025generativeadversarialneuralnetworks} (model for inclusive CC neutrino-carbon scattering).
 The generator takes as input a random vector of length $50$ (drawn from a Gaussian multivariate distribution) and neutrino energy $E'_\nu$.
 Both inputs are processed independently by two distinct dense layers.
 Then, the output is concatenated and processed by three blocks, as shown in Fig.~\ref{fig:generator}.
+The output of the generator is given by a last dense layer that produces the proxy vector

-To obtain the GAN model, one needs to train the discriminator model, which takes as input the proxy variables $\theta'$ and $E_\mu$, processed by two independent blocks.
+To obtain the GAN model, one needs to train the discriminator model, which takes as input the proxy variables $\mathbf{v}$ and neutrino energy $E'_\nu$, which are concatenated and processed by two independent blocks.
 The output is then concatenated and transformed.
 Eventually, the output is transformed by four blocks, as shown in Fig.~\ref{fig:discriminator}.
+Finally, the discriminator uses dense layer with single output value.

 The fundamental building block of our network consists of a fully connected (dense) layer, followed by layer normalization~\cite{ba2016layernormalization}, an activation function—\texttt{ReLU}\cite{pmlr-v15-glorot11a} for the generator and \texttt{PReLU}\cite{2015arXiv150201852H} for the discriminator, and a dropout layer.
 We refer to this configuration as \texttt{Block1}.
-Introducing a skip connection from the input to the output of \texttt{Block1} yields \texttt{Block2}.
+Introducing a skip connection from the input to the output of \texttt{Block1} yields \texttt{Block2} (the latter is not used in the models of the present study).
 When the $E'_\nu$ information is concatenated to the input of \texttt{Block1} and subsequently \texttt{Block2}, we obtain \texttt{Block3} and \texttt{Block4}, respectively.
 Furthermore, Gaussian noise is injected into both the generator and the discriminator after each layer containing learnable parameters.
 A comprehensive description of the GAN architecture is provided in Ref.\cite{bonilla2025generativeadversarialneuralnetworks}.

 Although the architectural scheme remains unchanged, we introduce several modifications compared to the previous analysis.
 Specifically, Gaussian noise is now injected into both the generator and the discriminator, whereas previously it was applied only for the discriminator.
 In addition, \texttt{Blocks 1 and 2} in the main body of the generator have been replaced by \texttt{Blocks 3 and 4}, respectively, as illustrated in Fig.~\ref{fig:generator}.
 It is important to note that the discriminator architecture remains unchanged (see Fig.~\ref{fig:discriminator}).
 Notably, the discriminator is approximately twice as deep as the generator, and the number of neurons per layer is configured to yield roughly twice the number of trainable parameters per layer compared to the generator.